-1 Ϋ́ widely-held or publicly listed corporations which are quoted and sold in the open market or where such interest in a private corporation is not material; (2) For officers, employees or any dependent members of their families to buy for any commercial purpose, sell or lease any kind of product, property, facilities or equipment from or to the Company; (3) For officers or employees to serve as an officer or director of any other company, or in any management capacity for, or as a consultant to any individual, firm, or other company competing, doing or seeking to do business with the Company or any affiliate.
-"Dependent member of the family" shall mean an employee's relative by blood or affinity, within the third civil degree, whether or not such relative is actually dependent for his livelihood or support on the employee, or any relative of more remote degree or any other person who is dependent on the employee.
-The following situations are prohibited and should not be done in any case: (1) For officers or employees, without proper authority:
+(1) For officers, employees or anv dependent member of their families to have any interest in any organization which has, or is seeking to have business dealings with the Company where there is opportunity for preferential treatment to be given or received except where such interest comprises ownership of securities in widely-held or publicly listed corporations which are quoted and sold in the open market or where such interest in a private corporation is not material; (2) For officers, employees or any dependent members of their families to buy for any commercial purpose, sell or lease any kind of product, property, facilities or equipment from or to the Company; For officers (3) employees to serve as an officer or director of any other company, or in any management capacity for, or as a consultant to any individual, firm, or other company competing, doing or seeking to do the business with Company or any affiliate.
+"Dependent member of the family" shall mean an employee's relative by blood or affinity, within the third civil degree, whether or not such relative is actually dependent for livelihood or support on the employee, or any relative of more remote degree or any other person who is dependent on the employee.

-a. to give or release to

-anyone not employed by

-the Company any data

-or information of a

-confidential nature

-concerning the Company,

-such as, but not limited

-to, those relating to

-decisions, plans, earnings,

-financial or business

-forecasts, or competitive

-bids; and

-b. to use such information

-not generally known to

-the public for his personal

-advantage;

-c. to acquire or induce

-others to acquire such

-information which may

-be used against the

-Company;

-(2) For officers,

-employees or any

-dependent member of

-their families to accept or

-to solicit in exchange for a

-favor given or to be

-extended, commissions,

-share in profits, gifts in

-cash, gift certificates or

-other payments, loans or

-advances (other than

-from established banking

-or financial institutions),

-materials, services,

-repairs or improvements

-at no cost or at

-unreasonably low prices,

-manifestly excessive or

-extravagant

-entertainment, travel or

-gifts of merchandise

-which are more than

-nominal value or

-significant value from any

-organization, firm or

-individual, doing or

-seeking to do business

-with the Company;
+The following situations are prohibited and should not be done in any case:

+- (1) For officers or employees, without proper authority: - a. to give or release to anyone not employed by the Company any data or information of a confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids; and - b. to use such information not generally known to the public for his personal advantage; - c. to acquire or induce others to acquire such information which may be used against the Company; - (2) For officers, employees or any dependent member of their families to accept or to solicit in exchange for a favor given or to be extended, commissions, share in profits, gifts in cash, gift certificates or other payments, loans or advances (other than from established banking or financial institutions), materials, services, repairs or improvements no cost or unreasonably low prices, manifestly excessive or extravagant entertainment, travel or gifts of merchandise which are more than nominal value or significant value from any organization, firm or individual, doing or seeking to do business with the Company;